Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 The drug (ointment, drops, injections, tablets) Prednisolone, which helps with complex pathologies, has a pronounced anti-inflammatory, anti-allergic, anti-exudative, anti-shock, anti-toxic effect.
 The anti-inflammatory effect of prednisolone is achieved mainly with the participation of cytosolic glucocorticosteroid receptors.

-The hormone-receptor complex, penetrating into the nucleus of the target cell of the skin (keratinocytes, fibroblasts, lymphocytes), enhances the expression of genes encoding the synthesis of lipocortins, which inhibit phospholipase A2 and reduce the synthesis of arachidonic acid metabolism products of cyclic endoperoxides, prostaglandins and thromboxane.
+The hormone-receptor complex, penetrating into the nucleus of the skin target cells (keratinocytes, fibroblasts, lymphocytes), enhances the expression of genes encoding the synthesis of lipocortins, which inhibit phospholipase A2 and reduce the synthesis of arachidonic acid metabolic products, cyclic endoperoxides, prostaglandins and thromboxane.

 The antiproliferative effect of prednisolone is associated with inhibition of the synthesis of nucleic acids (primarily DNA) in the cells of the basal layer of the epidermis and fibroblasts of the dermis.
 The antiallergic effect of the drug is due to a decrease in the number of basophils, direct inhibition of the synthesis and secretion of biologically active substances.

 When taken orally, it is well absorbed from the gastrointestinal tract.
-The maximum plasma concentration is reached 90 minutes after ingestion.
+The maximum concentration in blood plasma is reached 90 minutes after administration.

 Prednisolone - hormonal or not?

-Prednisolone is a hormonal drug for local and systemic use of medium duration of action.
+Prednisolone is a hormonal drug for local and systemic use average duration actions.
 The drug is 4-5 times more active than cortisone and 3-4 times more active than hydrocortisone when administered orally.
-Unlike cortisone and hydrocortisone, prednisolone does not cause a noticeable retention of sodium and water and only slightly increases potassium excretion.
+Unlike cortisone and hydrocortisone, prednisolone does not cause noticeable sodium and water retention and only slightly increases potassium excretion.

 Medicine Prednisolone: what helps

-Indications for the use of tablets and injection solution
+Indications for use of tablets and solution for injection

 Systemic use is advisable for: